pnlbwh/pnlpipe-containers/docs/README.md

 # Background

 If you are new to the container concept, it can be resourceful to see Tashrif's [presentation](https://www.dropbox.com/s/nmpnto459yus3lg/031521-Containers-Part-2.pptx?dl=0) on containers.
-In any case, your system needs the following capabilities to run containers:
+In any case, your system needs the following capabilities to run containers.

+## System requirement

 #### Single machine